jhsu802701/rails-mvc-tutorial2/1-new_app.md

 rails server -b 0.0.0.0
 ```
 * Start tmux.
 Use one tmux window to run the server and one tmux window to enter commands.
+* While the local server is running, open the web browser in your host environment and go to the appropriate URL.
+You should see the Ruby on Rails default splash screen.
+Keep this web browser tab open, and refresh it periodically to see the progress in this project.